Listen to this article:

 Serve foods with different flavors and textures

-Offering your baby foods of different flavors and textures is a great way to spark their interest and make the transition from breast milk to solids easier.
-Whether it's rice cereal, soft fruits, or a vegetable puree, offering babies foods with a smooth texture is a perfect way to make the transition to more solid food.
+Offering your baby foods of different flavors and textures is a great way to spark their interest, and make the transition from breast milk to solids easier.
+Whether it's baby rice cereal, mashed fruits like banana or avocado, or vegetable purees, there are many ways to make the journey from liquids to solids easier.

 The next step in the baby's transition to solid foods should consists of mashed food such as a banana or cooked vegetables.
 This will offer the baby an opportunity to use their chewing skills and also make use of their jaw muscles.